lgleto/TopNews-Andoid-iOS/README.md

 }
 ```

-`fallbackToDestructiveMigration` garanties that the databases is rebuilted destroing stored date when the database version is changed.
-That happens in most of the cases that apps that can retrive old data from the API.
+`fallbackToDestructiveMigration` guaranties that database is rebuild when the database version is changed.
+That happens in most of the case that apps can retrieve old data from the API.

 ### Remote Data Source - Backend

-On the backend class it will be initialized the HTTP access to yout API using `OkHttp` and also to initialize `Retrofit` that holds the `OkHttpClient`, the API url and it is responsible to convert the JSON objects responsoses from the API into Kotlin data models.
+On the backend class it will be initialized the HTTP access to your API using `OkHttp` and also to initialize `Retrofit` that holds the `OkHttpClient`, the API url and it is responsible to convert the JSON objects responses from the API into Kotlin data models.

 ```kotlin
 class Backend {